ABOUT LEN MUNSIL

 Under his presidential leadership, which began September 27, 2010, the school changed its name, raised visibility, expanded course offerings and majors, dramatically increased fundraising, clarified its conservative theological and cultural mission, experienced large enrollment gains and more than tripled its campus footprint by moving to a beautiful new campus in Glendale.
 He is author of “Transforming Culture With Truth” (Second Edition, 2020, Arizona Christian University Press), explaining how ACU’s Core Commitments reflect the biblical principles and values that built Western Civilization, and how young people committed to biblical truth are needed in leadership today.
 Prior to becoming President, he served as an Adjunct Professor and member of the Board of Trustees at ACU, then known as Southwestern College, beginning in 1994.

-During President Munsil’s decade of leadership, ACU – founded in 1960 — achieved its first-ever rankings as a Best College by U.S. News & World Report, and has now been ranked for four straight years, including in 2020 being selected No. 1 in Undergraduate Teaching Institution in the West.
+During President Munsil’s decade of leadership, ACU – founded in 1960 — achieved its first-ever rankings as a Best College by U.S. News & World Report, and has now been ranked for 6 straight years, including in 2020 being selected No. 1 in Undergraduate Teaching Institution in the West.
 College Consensus twice ranked ACU as the No. 1 University in Arizona.
 ACU was featured as one of the fastest growing Christian universities in America by the Council for Christian Colleges and Universities.
-In the last decade ACU has nearly tripled enrollment, tripled net assets and quadrupled annual net revenues.
+In the last decade ACU has nearly tripled enrollment, increased net assets seven-fold and quadrupled annual net revenues.
 As the result of ACU’s achievements, President Munsil was selected by Arizona Business Journal as one of its Leaders of the Year 2020 for Education.

 In 2006, in his only run for political office, Munsil won the Republican nomination for Governor of Arizona, entering the race late and coming from far behind to upset the most famous name in Arizona political history – Goldwater – while receiving more than 51 percent of the vote in a four-way primary.
 In the general election, he received more than half a million votes but lost to incumbent Gov. Janet Napolitano.
 In 2016 he was elected a delegate to the Republican National Convention and was voted by the Arizona delegation as a member of the Platform Committee.